 Dzuverovic, N., 2013.
-Economic factors of armed conflicts: The Importance of economic inequality in intra-state conflicts.
-Belgrade: Sluzbeni glasnik and Southeast 21.
+Economic factors of armed conflicts: The importance of economic inequality in intra-state conflicts.
+Belgrade: Sluzbeni glasnik & Southeast 21.

 Tepsic, G. and Dzuverovic, N., 2018.
-Bosnia and Herzegovina, in H. J. Giessmann and R. Mac Ginty, eds, Research Handbook on Political Transition.
-London: Edward Elgar.
+Bosnia and Herzegovina, in H. J. Giessmann and R. Mac Ginty, eds, The Elgar Companion to Post-Conflict Transition.
+London: Edward Elgar., 27-48.

 Dzuverovic, N., 2016.
 Socio-economic roots of extremism in the region, In F. Ejdus and P. Jurekovic, eds, Violent Extremism in the Western Balkans.
-Vienna: Republic of Austria: Federal Ministry of Defence, 25-37.
+Vienna: Republic of Austria: Federal Ministry of Defence and Sport, 25-37.

 RESEARCH AND INSTITUTIONAL PROJECTS

-2016 – 2020 Professionalization and social impact of European political science (funded by European Commision)
+2016 – 2020 Professionalization and social impact of European political science (funded by European Commission)

 2014 – 2018 Training programme for young academic staff at four Western Balkan universities (funded by the King Baudouin Foundation).